Skip to main content

 The Biblical Foundation of Gratitude

-To understand the significance of gratitude in our lives, let's delve into the biblical context.
+To understand the significance of gratitude, we need to look at what Scripture teaches.
 The concept of gratitude is woven throughout Scripture, from the Old Testament to the New.
 In the book of Psalms, we find numerous examples of the Israelites expressing thanks to God for His deliverance, provision, and love.
-For instance, Psalm 100:4-5 says, "Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
+For instance, says, "Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
 For the Lord is good and his love endures forever; his faithfulness continues through all generations."
 These verses highlight the connection between gratitude and worship, emphasizing that our thankfulness is a form of praise to God.

 A Transformation Story: The Leper's Gratitude